shittukhadijatyetunde/Traffic-Accidents-Analysis---SAS-Report/README.md

-# Traffic Accidents Analysis - SAS Report
+# Traffic Accidents Analysis in Netherlands - SAS Report

 ## Project Overview
 This repository contains SAS-based data exploration reports on traffic accidents across multiple provinces, identifying potential offenders and accident trends.
 The analysis was conducted using SAS Visual Analytics and includes various visualizations to understand accident patterns, causes, and mitigation strategies.